InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/good-first-project.md

 In general, application of the framework should help assess the InnerSource-readiness of individual projects.

-The _fitness score_ of a project can be used as an indication about its suitability for InnerSource style development, which can help in selecting the most appropriate candidate project(s).
+The _fitness score_ of a project can be used as an indication about its suitability for InnerSource style development, which can help in selecting the most appropriate candidate projects.
+By choosing projects with higher chances of InnerSource success, you also increase the chances of the overall InnerSource program to be successful.

 The questionnaire presented in the tool also serves as a de-facto guide as to which aspects need attention for making a project better suited for InnerSource style development.